Disney comics: Greece (and Cyprus)

+In 2014, the title was relaunched by Kathimerini, with numbering starting at #1.

+Kathimerini relaunched Mickey Mouse (weekly) and Donald, Comics, Super Mickey (monthly), along with some limited edition collections bundled with the Kathimerini newspaper.
+The magazines nowadays mainly draw from the Italian publications.
+Kathimerini discontinued direct supply to Cyprus, however many stores get their hands on the comics with a middleman or a subscription.

 Belgium

 Louis Santel (Ténas) created new material in the 1950s.

 Yugoslavia

 Vlastimir Belkić produced original content in the 1930s.

 Latin America

 Brazil

 The first Mickey Mouse stories were published in Brazil in 1930, in the comics anthology O Tico Tico, under the name Ratinho Curioso (the Curious Mouse).
-The magazine reprinted US comic strips by Floyd Gottfredson.
+The magazine reprinted comic strips by Floyd Gottfredson.

 In Brazil, through the publisher Abril, national stories have been published since the 1950s, with artists like Jorge Kato inspired by Carl Barks.
 In the 1960s and 1970s, Renato Canini drew a number of stories in a style inspired by the popular abstract design of the era.
 He also developed a universe around José Carioca, a very popular character in Brazil.
 Abril increased production in the 1970s and 1980s.
 Except for José Carioca, recurring characters included Daisy (turned feminist) and Fethry Duck.
-Among the most prolific authors, were the writer Arthur Faria Jr. and the artist Irineu Soares Rodriguez.
+Among the most prolfic authors were the writer Arthur Faria Jr. and the artist Irineu Soares Rodriguez.
 Brazil is also known to have retained many "obscure" characters, largely forgotten elsewhere, besides Portugal.
 "O Pato Donald" (The Donald Duck) was initially published in comic book format, then from issue #22 began to be published in digest-sized format.

 At the end of the 1990s, the Brazilian production ceased, and then restarted for a short while in the 2000s.
 After an absence of almost 10 years, with just a few special events stories, production again started up at the end of 2012.
 During the 2010s Abril was also responsible for publishing Disney's manga in Brazil (some unpublished in other countries outside Japan), including titles like Kingdom Hearts, Big Hero 6, Kilala Princess, Stitch!, Miriya and Marie, Star Wars and others.

 Disney comics were published by Editora Abril since 1950, but the company stopped publishing them in 2018, facing financial difficulties.
 The next year, however, the comics returned through the publisher Culturama.
 José Carioca's title was not continued by Culturama, but new stories returned in September, 2020, in the comic book Aventuras Disney.